-WHAT IS COVERED - The Manufacturer warrants to owners that an authorized dealer or Service Center-will make repairs made necessary by defects in material or workmanship during the warranty period.
+WHAT IS COVERED-The Manufacturer warrants to owners that an authorized Coachmen dealer will make repairs made necessary by defects in material or workmanship during the warranty period.
 Such repairs will be made without charge for parts and labor to the owner.

-WHAT IS NOT COVERED - Our warranty does not cover the motor home chassis, tires, tubes, batteries or optional TVs and generators, repairs or adjustments required because of neglect, accident, misuse, failure to follow service and use instructions, normal wear and/or exposure, unauthorized repairs or unauthorized modifications to any part of the systems or body that might cause defective performance.
+WHAT IS NOT COVERED-Our warranty does not cover the tires, batteries or optional TVs and generators installed by dealer, repairs or adjustments required because of neglect, accident, misuse, failure to follow service and use instructions, normal wear and/or exposure, unauthorized repairs or unauthorized modifications to any part of the systems or body that might cause defective performance or dealer installed options.

-Your new recreational vehicle is designed as a temporary living quarters for recreational camping, travel or seasonal use and not as a permanent dwelling place.
+Your new Coachmen is designed as a temporary living quarters for recreational camping, travel or seasonal use and not as a permanent dwelling place.
 Usage as a permanent accommodation is a breach of warranty and we are not liable for any damage that results because of such misuse.

-The manufacturer does not assume responsibility for loss of use of the recreational vehicle, loss of time, inconvenience or expenses due to equipment failures (refer to the warranty statement for other exclusions and limitations).
+Coachmen does not assume responsibility for loss of use of the recreational vehicle, loss of time, inconvenience or expenses due to equipment failures (refer to the warranty statement for other exclusions and limitations).

-OTHER WARRANTIES - Be certain to complete and submit to the appropriate manufacturers the warranty forms for tires, tubes, batteries, and optional TVs and generators, which are not covered by our one-year warranty.
-If service or parts are required for these products, refer to the furnished list of factory-authorized service centers.
+other warranties-Be certain to complete and submit to the appropriate manufacturers the warranty forms for tires, batteries and optional TVs and generators, which are not covered by our warranty.
+If service or parts are required for these products, please refer to the furnished list of factory-authorized service centers.
 If the list is not available, write or call the manufacturer concerned to obtain the location of the nearest authorized service center.

-OWNER RELATIONS - Owner satisfaction and goodwill are of primary concern to us.
+customer service-Owner satisfaction and good-will are of primary concern to Coachmen.
 We recognize that our continued success as a leading manufacturer of recreational vehicles depends upon your complete confidence in our products and service.
 A pleasant and effective relationship through our dealers is as important as maintaining the technical excellence of our product.
 Your authorized dealer will assist you in providing service, maintenance, selection of options and instructions concerning the operation of your recreational vehicle.

 Occasionally, a warranty or service matter may not be handled to your satisfaction.
 Often it is the result of a misunderstanding and can be resolved at the dealer level.
 Discuss the situation with the dealership management.
-If you cannot find satisfaction at the dealer level, we invite you to contact our Owner Relations Department, where we will make every effort possible to provide an agreeable solution.
+If you cannot find satisfaction at the dealer level, we invite you to contact Customer Service Department, where we will make every effort possible to find an agreeable solution.
 In most instances, we will eventually refer you back to the local dealer with our recommendations.